spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/07-openstack.md

 * NTP configured on all Hosts.
 * Shared Storage between OpenStack hosts.
 * You must have an active OpenStack account with access to all the projects that you would like to provision clusters into.
 The account should have all the permissions listed below in the "OpenStack Cloud Account Permissions" section.
-* You should have an Infrastructure cluster profile created in Spectro Cloud for OpenStack.
+* You should have an Infrastructure cluster profile created in Palette for OpenStack.
 * You should install a Private Cloud Gateway for OpenStack as described in the "Installing Private Cloud Gateway - OpenStack" section below.
-Installing the Private Cloud Gateway will automatically register a cloud account for OpenStack in Spectro Cloud.
-You can register your additional OpenStack cloud accounts in Spectro Cloud as described in the "Creating a OpenStack Cloud account" section below.
+Installing the Private Cloud Gateway will automatically register a cloud account for OpenStack in Palette.
+You can register your additional OpenStack cloud accounts in Palette as described in the "Creating a OpenStack Cloud account" section below.
 * Egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required)
     * Outgoing internet connection on port 443 to api.spectrocloud.com